 - Local residents and their representatives

 - Local community, cultural and entertainment organisations

 - Holders of various licences for premises in the Borough who will be affected by it

 - Hertfordshire Constabulary

 - Hertfordshire Fire & Rescue Service

 - Hertfordshire Trading Standards

-- Hertfordshire Local Safeguarding Childrens' Board
+- Hertfordshire Local Safeguarding Children's Board

 - Watford Community Safety Partnership

+- The Home Office

+- Watford Business Improvement District

 - One Watford

-Our consultation was conducted between 21 March 2013 and 30 September 2013, during which time we wrote to:
+Our consultation was conducted between 29th June 2018 and 10th August 2018, during which time we wrote to:

-- over 150 local community organisations and residents' associations; - more than 310 licensed premises; - individual premises in writing around the proposed Sensitive Licensing Areas (SLAs); - councillors for the wards where the SLAs are proposed and - the statutory responsible authorities.
+- over local community organisations and residents' associations; - more than licensed premises; - councillors for the wards where the SLAs are proposed and - the statutory responsible authorities.

-We placed details on our website and a public advertisement, and issued a press release which was published in the Watford Observer on 25 March 2013.
+We placed details on our website and a public advertisement, and issued a press release which was published in the Watford Observer on .

-It was approved by the full Council - the Licensing Authority - on 22 November 2013.
+It was approved by the full Council - the Licensing Authority - on .